GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 ### Overview

 - [`ChatChannelHeaderView`](../channel-header-view) is responsible to display the channel information in the `navigationItem.titleView`.
-- [`ChatMessageListVC`](../message-list) is the component that handles the rendering of the messages and delegates the data providing and events to the `ChatChannelVC` component.
+- [`ChatMessageListVC`](../message-list) is the component that handles the rendering of the messages.
 - [`ComposerVC`](../message-composer) is the component that handles the creation of new messages.

 ## Usage